susanyang17/doc/dev-ref/Features_and_Usages.md

 ![ center | 900px](essentials-feature-ui.png " center | 900px")

-Above is a screenshot of keikai spreadsheet's user interface, each section is introduced in the following:
+Above is a screenshot of Keikai spreadsheet's user interface, each section is introduced in the following:

 1. Toolbar